 - How Close Are We to Widespread Stem Cell Treatments?

 Paralysis is the loss of the ability to move, and in some cases, the ability to feel sensations within the body.
-While paralysis does not have any current treatments, there is hope that stem cells may in the future be able to offer improvements for some types of paralysis.
+While paralysis does not have any current treatments, there is hope that stem cells may be able to offer improvements for some types of paralysis in the future.

 Understanding the intersection between paralysis and the possibilities represented by regenerative medicine requires an understanding of paralysis itself, as well as an understanding of how stem cells work.
 The following guide will explain these topics.